emile-bernard/Do-Good-Software-Companies/README.md

 ## Reduction Of Accidents At Work

-## Preservation Of The Autonomy Of The Aging Population
+## Preservation Of The Autonomy In The Aging Population

 ## Contribution And Protection Of Diversity In Technology: Diversity Of Opinion, Gender, Language …